Parsing

 let number = parseInt(inputValue);

-Parsing can fail if the string doesn’t match the expected type.
+Parsing can fail if the string doesn’t contain a valid value of the expected type.
 Always make sure the input is valid before parsing, or handle the failure gracefully.

 Resources#